MuhammadBilal848/FastApi-Practice/CLI Command.md

 * To run the app so that others can use APIs using "ip'.
+Also `--reload` helps reload terminal automatically once u change code.
 ```
 uvicorn app:app --host 0.0.0.0 --port any_port --reload
 ```